openforis/sepal-doc/docs/source/setup/index.rst

 In this section of SEPAL documentation, you can learn about the key requirements needed to use the platform.

+This guide includes:
+-   An Introduction to the SEPAL interface
+-   Instructions that explain how you can :doc:`register`
+-   Usage instructions for  Google Earth Engine (GEE) with SEPAL
+-   Use of :doc:`filezilla` to download files
-This guide includes an Introduction to the SEPAL interface, as well as instructions that explain how you can :doc:`register`, Use Google Earth Engine (GEE) with SEPAL, :doc:`filezilla`, Use Norway’s International Climate & Forests Initiative (NICFI) - Planet Lab data, and Reset your password.
+-   Use Norway’s International Climate & Forests Initiative (NICFI) - Planet Lab data
+-   How to reset your password.

 You can navigate to other pages in this section by following links located in the left panel.
 If you can't find what you're looking for, please let us know by utilizing the `GitHub issue tracker <https://github.com/openforis/sepal-doc/issues/new/choose>`_.